caitroach/pneumonia-detection/README.md

 ## What's next?
 - I only talked about accuracy here, which is not sufficient for healthcare applications because of the potential for false positives - or worse, false negatives.
 So I plan on assessing the model on metrics like precision and recall, F-1 Score, and specificity.
 I plan on plotting a confusion matrix to better visualize the model's mistakes.
 - Right now, I'm working on an interactive web app where users can upload a sample chest x-ray image for live predictions.
 Once I can figure out Streamlit (😔), I plan to integrate Grad-CAM (Gradient-weighted Class Activation Mapping) heatmaps to show why the model makes a particular guess, instead of running this as a "black-box".
 This will help visualize the regions of the x-ray that informed the model's decision, making its guess interpretable to the user.
 - I might also explore transfer learning or merging datasets to improve overall performance.
+The x-rays I used for this project were taken from only one age group in only one region (see [acknowledgements](https://github.com/caitroach/pneumonia-detection/#acknowledgements)), so it's not as diverse as it could be.
+Because of this, the model might struggle to make predictions in other populations.

 I'll keep this repo updated.
 Stay tuned! :D